AMF film eradicates mosquitoes

 Pupa stage

-The pupa stage is relatively short and after 1 to 2 days the pupa will turn into an adult mosquito.
+The pupa stage is short and after 1 to 2 days the pupa will turn into an adult mosquito.

 Adult stage

-Prevent Mosquitoes from taking over your yard
+Stopping Mosquitoes from taking over your garden

 Mosquito breeding hubs: